Coconut Frosting

 - In a small saucepan, whisk together the milk and flour.
 Bring to a boil over medium heat.

-- Once boiling, cook for 3-5 minutes or until thickened
+- Once boiling, cook for 1-3 minutes or until thickened and bubbly.
+Remove from heat and refrigerate for 10-15 minutes or until cool to the touch.

 If the frosting is too runny, add more powdered sugar to thicken it.
-If the frosting is too thick, add a few drops of uncooked milk to thin it out. - Decorate cake as desired or refrigerate in an airtight container for up to 3 days.
+If the frosting is too thick, add a few drops of uncooked milk to thin it out.

 Notes